-- Changes of enrollment must be made within one week from the last day of regular enrollment, if such changes involve entering other classes. - To change a course, report to major advisor and secure a change-of-enrollment card.
-Take the card to the Registrar.
+- Changes of enrollment must be made within one week from the last day of regular enrollment, if such changes involve entering other classes. - To change a course, report to the registrar's office and secure a change of enrollment card.
+Take the card to the Major Advisor for his signature.